Uvacoder/uvacodernotes11b/src/index.md

 #   - title: null
 #   - title: null
 #     details:
-#       Theese are notes i took for myself from the moment i started learning to code.
+#       These are notes i took for myself from the moment i started learning to code.
 #       It is and will always be work in progress... 😉
 #   - title: null
 #   - title: This Material comes from
-#     details: Hamburg Coding Scool
+#     details: School hard knocks
 #       Codecademy
 #       Udemy
 #       Udacity